A soft sugar cookie has got to be up there with chocolate chip cookies as one of the classic cookies of all time!

 Then remove from oven and transfer to a wire rack to cool completely.

-Beat all ingredients in a stand mixer until light and fluffy.
+butter, softened powdered sugar almond extract hot water food coloring, optional Beat all ingredients in an electric mixer until light and fluffy.
 Then spread on cooled cookies.

 Tips to Making Soft Sugar Cookies: